Alcohol and IQ: A Deep Dive into Alcohol’s Effects on Cognition

 Scientists have found that heavy and binge drinking often leads to shrinkage in the hippocampal region, the area of the brain responsible for thinking, memorizing, and other important cognitive processes.
 As a result, people who drink heavily may experience impaired cognition, memory loss, and a drop in IQ.

-However, cognitive abilities and IQ generally bounce back to their original levels once alcohol consumption is reduced or stopped entirely.
+However, cognitive skills and IQ generally bounce back to their original levels once alcohol consumption is reduced or stopped entirely.
 Because of that, scientists believe that alcohol doesn’t actually kill neurons—instead, brain atrophy is likely related to fluid shifts within the brain.

 Namely, the volume of cerebrospinal fluid in the brain increases with heavy alcohol consumption, which results in higher pressure on the brain tissue.
 That, in turn, leads to decreased brain function and impaired cognition.